Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hoping her condition would improve and she would soon return home to take care of her family, she borrowed money and went to the Ho Chi Minh City Oncology Hospital for surgery.
 The doctor told her to come back in a few months for chemotherapy.

-But her mother's illness had not yet been cured, and near Tet 2023, Thien An complained of abdominal pain and loss of appetite.
-At first, Ms. Hanh thought her child had eaten something strange, but after going to the doctor, she found out that her child's liver cancer from 8 years ago had relapsed and had metastasized to her lungs.
-Holding the test results in her hand, the 43-year-old woman could not stand still, feeling the same pain and despair as when she first received the news that her daughter was sick.
+But her mother's illness had not yet been cured, near Tet 2023, baby Thien An complained of abdominal pain and loss of appetite.
+At first, Ms. Hanh thought it was because her child had eaten something strange, but after going to the doctor, she found out that her child's liver cancer from 8 years ago had relapsed and had metastasized to the lungs.
+Holding the test results in her hand, the 43-year-old woman could not stand still, feeling the same pain and despair as the first time she received the news that her daughter was sick.

-"If mom is healthy, then I will be healthy," the little girl's weak, whispering voice made Ms. Hanh tear up.
+"If Mom is healthy, then I will be healthy," the little girl's weak, whispering voice made Ms. Hanh tear up.

 Mr. Tran Van Tuan, head of Hamlet 2, Tri Phai Commune, Thoi Binh District, said that Ms. My Hanh's family is one of the most disadvantaged households in the hamlet.
 "Earlier this year, we also considered putting her family on the list of poor households to enjoy support policies, hoping to reduce the economic burden," said the hamlet head.